deftpunk/neovimrc/README.md

 # My Configuration

-My dark powered Neovim configuration.
-I use a lot of plugins, that is how I choose to use Neovim, as is my perogative to do so.
-If you choose a different way, that is your prerogative but I find "purity" tool discussions dull.
+I happen to use a lot of plugins, that is how I choose to use Neovim, as is my perogative to do so.
+If you choose a different way, that is your prerogative; I also happen to find "purity" tool discussions dull.

-# OS Configuration

-## Mac OS X

-### Setup Xcode
-  1. Install Xcode
-  2. Install the cmdline tools: =xcode-select --install=

-### Change ITerm Preferences
-  Profiles -> Keys -> Left option key acts as +Esc

-### External Dependencies
+## External Dependencies

-Install the following packages via =brew install=
+Install the following packages via =brew install=, package manager or manual installation procedures:
-   - gls
-   - coreutils
-   - cask

    - ripgrep
    - ispell
    - git